oye-nifemi/Calculator/README.md

 # Calculator

-View the calculator project in the calculator folder above.
+View the calculator project in the Calculator folder above.